josuedavi/SSL-Localhost-Setup-Mac/README.md

 #6 Edit 'v3.ext'

-#copy + paste below into 'v3.ext' file, and then save it
+#copy + paste below into 'v3.ext' file, and then save it (or copy text from 'v3.ext')

 authorityKeyIdentifier = keyid, issuer
 <br/>